USNS Salvor: Maiden voyage

 Salvor departed Sturgeon Bay, Wisconsin on her first voyage on 25 July 1986.
 She visited Sault Ste Marie, Michigan, before conducting diving operations for certification in Lake Superior.
 During the first part of August she made stops in Toronto, Quebec, and Halifax.
-After departing Halifax, she was diverted to New York City because of Hurricane Charlie.
+After departing Halifax, she was diverted to New York City because of Hurricane Charley.
 She arrived at Little Creek, Virginia and 21 August 1986 and received her ammunition loadout.
 Her next stop was Charleston, South Carolina, where she took a single navy harbor tug (ex-Hyannis) in tow.

-Salvor arrived at Beaumont, Texas, on 4 September where she had to wait out Hurricane Danielle for several days before she was able to get underway and take three additional vessels, two World War II vintage auxiliary tugs (ex-Navigator and ex-Tunica), and an auxiliary fleet tug (ex-Tenino), in tow at the mouth of the Sabine River.
+Salvor arrived at Beaumont, Texas, on 4 September where she had to wait out Tropical Storm Danielle for several days before she was able to get underway and take three additional vessels, two World War II vintage auxiliary tugs (ex-Navigator and ex-Tunica), and an auxiliary fleet tug (ex-Tenino), in tow at the mouth of the Sabine River.
 From there, Salvor towed the four vessels in a "Christmas tree" rig to Christobol, Panama, arriving on 21 September.
 Salvor transited the canal, and re-rigged her tows again in Rodman, Panama and departed for San Diego, California on 26 September.
 After a brief stop at San Diego, Salvor continued with the four towed vessels, and arrived at her home port of Pearl Harbor for the first time on 1 November.

 Salvor spent the remainder of 1986 in or around Pearl Harbor, conducting training, validations, and trials.